Naima-ai/Customer-Churn-Analysis/README.md

 1. First-Year Customer Experience Enhancement: Create a comprehensive onboarding program with regular check-ins and can offer first-year benefits such as fee waivers or special rates.

 2. Targeted Senior Retention Program: Create a senior focused" service with dedicated support representatives and can offer competitive retirement account options with better interest rates.
-3. Germany-Focused Retention Campaign: Conduct market research specific to German customers' needs.
+3. Germany-Focused Retention Campaign:
+-Conduct market research specific to German customers' needs.
 -Consider region-specific product offerings.
 -Increase local branch support if applicable.

 4. Bundle Service Optimization: Review the integration and user experience of bundled services.

 5. Develop targeted communications and products that address female customers' priorities.

-7.Review credit card benefits and competitiveness and improve the digital experience for credit card management.
+6.Review credit card benefits and competitiveness and improve the digital experience for credit card management.

-For the prediction model development the following steps were taken:
+For the prediction model development, the following steps were taken:

-1.EDA included:
+1. EDA included:

 a.Distribution plots